oruga-ui/oruga/packages/docs/documentation/configuration.md

 }

 ```

-The configuration object can the passed as second option parameter to the `Oruga` plugin:
+### Static classes

+Let’s say you want all your buttons to have a `btn` class.
+A configuration object can the passed as second argument to the default `Oruga` plugin, where you can define a `string` for each `class` property of each componentt (the `class` properties can be found in the `Class Inspector` section of each component):

 ```typescript
 import { createApp } from 'vue';